Rating and Certification

 How to get rated and certified

-Fill out our online booking request form and we’ll assign you a designated RHFAC Professional that will perform the rating for your building or site.
+First, review our Guide to Certification and then fill out our online booking request form.
+We’ll assign you a designated RHFAC Professional that will perform the rating for your building or site.

 Register on the RHFAC Registry